-here are no limits on campaign spending. 🗸

-- ✓ Individual contributions are limited. - ✓ Corporate contributions to candidates are prohibited. - ✓ There are no limits on political action committee contributions to candidates. - ✓ No person may contribute more than \$1,000 per election to any one candidate.
+- ★ There are no limits on campaign spending. - ★ Individual contributions are limited. - ★ Corporate contributions to candidates are prohibited. - ★ There are no limits on PAC contributions to candidates. - No person may contribute more than \$1,000 per election to any one candidate.
 Also, no person may contribute more than \$25,000 in total political contributions during the same two-year period.
 W.S.
-22-25-102(c). - ✓ There is no limit on how much the candidate or the "immediate family" may contribute to the candidate's campaign.
-The term "immediate family" means a spouse, parent, sibling, child or other person living in the individual's household. - ✓ Corporations, partnerships, trade unions, professional associations, civic, fraternal or religous groups or other profit or nonpofit entity except a political party are prohibited from making contributions to candidates, political parties, and PAC's supporting candidates and political parties.
+22-25-102(c). - There is no limit on how much the candidate or the "immediate family" may contribute to the candidate's campaign.
+The term "immediate family" means a spouse, parent, sibling, child or other person living in the individual's household. - Corporations, partnerships, trade unions, professional associations, civic, fraternal or religious groups or other profit or nonprofit entity except a political party are prohibited from making contributions to candidates, political parties, and PAC's supporting candidates and political parties.
 However, these entities may make contributions for the adoption or defeat of a ballot proposition or to support or oppose an initiative or referendum petition drive.
 W.S.
 22-25-102. - The Wyoming Election Code prohibits electioneering near a polling place on election day.
 This consists of any form of campaigning, including displaying campaign signs or distributing campaign literature.
 Canvassing or polling of voters, except by the news media, is also prohibited.
 All of these activities are prohibited within one hundred yards of the building in which the polling place is located.
 W.S.
-22-26-113.
+22-26-113. - ★ Written campaign advertising shall not be placed on or attached to any real or personal property of the state or its political subdivisions except for colleges or schools.
+Political ads may be placed on fairgrounds and municipal street right-of-way subject to W.S.
+22-25-115.
+Please see the section of the Campaign Guide titled "Campaign Advertising" for more information about newspaper, radio and/or television advertisements. - ★ The posting of campaign signs by businesses is allowed according to W.S.
+22-1-102 (xxxviii). - ★ The rates for political ads shall not be higher than the rates charged for local advertising of the same quality and quantity. - No person shall use an automated telephone system or device for the selection and dialing of telephone numbers and playing of recorded messages if the message is for the purpose of promotion or any other use related to a political campaign.
+W.S.
+6-6-104.